cgohla/pledge/README.md

+# Introduction #

-`pledge(2)` is an OpenBSD system call that allows a user space process to reduce the set of available system calls.
+[`pledge(2)`](https://man.openbsd.org/pledge.2) is an OpenBSD system call that allows a user space process to reduce the set of available system calls.
 OpenBSD defines a set of capabilities called _promises_.
 The argument to the `pledge` call is a space separated string containing the names of the promises the process wishes to retain; any promise not mentioned is disabled.
 Importantly, once dropped, a promise can not be reinstated during the lifetime of the process, the set of promises can however be reduced in successive steps.

 The purpose of this mechanism is to reduce the potential for exploits.